Lilla-Kavecsanszki/order-easy/README.md

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)

-# Technologies Used
+# Frameworks, Libraries, Programs & Technologies Used

 - Microsoft Word was used to create the flow chart
-- Github was used to store all files for this website
+- Github was used as the respository for the projects code after being pushed from Git
-- Gitpod was used to create and edit all original code
+- Git was used for version control by the Gitpod terminal to commit to Git and Push to GitHub; to create and edit all original code
-- Google Chrome Developer Tools was used for debugging and testing with Lighthouse
+- Google Spreadsheets was used as the external data store for stock data used by the project
-- Heroku...
+- Google Drive API was used to generate credentials used in the project to securely access the Google Spreadsheet
+- Google Sheets API was used to support interactions (e.g. read/write functionality) between the code and data stored in the Google Spreadsheet
+- gspread is the Python API for Google Sheets
+- Google Auth is the Google authentication library for Python required to use the credentials generated for Google Drive API
+- Heroku was used to deploy the application and provides an enviroment in which the code can execute

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)